ucan-wg/go-ucan/toolkit/_example/Readme.md

 Your situation may be different from this, and would call for a different setup.

-Remember that everything in `go-ucan-toolkit` is essentially helpers, pre-made building blocks.
+Remember that everything in `/toolkit` is essentially helpers, pre-made building blocks.
 You can use them, change them or make your own.

 ## Scenario 1